Pan Am Flight 103 Fast Facts

 June 2007 - The Scottish Criminal Cases Review Commission (SCCRC) rules that al Megrahi can appeal his conviction.

-October 2008 - It is announced that Abdelbeset Ali Mohmed al Megrahi is suffering from terminal cancer.
+October 2008 - It is announced that al Megrahi is suffering from terminal cancer.

 October 31, 2008 - US President George W. Bush signs an executive order that restores Libya's immunity from terrorism-related lawsuits.